 wound gaskets, and mechanical seals all available to order On-Line.

-In today's industrial environment, the purpose and usage scenario of Mechanical Seal and accessories are growing.
+In today's industrial environment, the purpose and usage scenario of Mechanical Seasl and their accessories are growing.
 Environmental contamination has been a growing concern in the United States and Europe for decades, and in each of those decades the Environmental protection agency (EPA) has made the allowed leakage of environmental contaminants increasingly strict.
 Mechanical Seals have played a large part in reducing the emission once only slowed by braided packing which had to leak to function.

 Mechanical Seals have become a standard for Refineries, Chemical plants, waste water plants, Ships, and other critical leakage control industries, as well as applications applicable to the everyday consumer including automobile water pumps, and swimming pool pumps.
 They offer exceptional leakage control, and have increasingly replaced braided packing.
 Usage of mechanical seals will only expand as environmental hazards in developing nations become larger issues and need to be addressed.